- Explain some common roadblocks to effective problem solving

 Hindsight bias leads you to believe that the event you just experienced was predictable, even though it really wasn’t.
 In other words, you knew all along that things would turn out the way they did.
 Representative bias describes a faulty way of thinking, in which you unintentionally stereotype someone or something; for example, you may assume that your professors spend their free time reading books and engaging in intellectual conversation, because the idea of them spending their time playing volleyball or visiting an amusement park does not fit in with your stereotypes of professors.

-Finally, the availability heuristic is a heuristic in which you make a decision based on an example, information, or recent experience that is that readily available to you, even though it may not be the best example to inform your decision.
+Finally, the availability heuristic is a heuristic in which you make a decision based on an example, information, or recent experience that is readily available to you, even though it may not be the best example to inform your decision.
 To use a common example, would you guess there are more murders or more suicides in America each year?
 When asked, most people would guess there are more murders.
 In truth, there are twice as many suicides as there are murders each year.
 However, murders seem more common because we hear a lot more about murders on an average day.
 Unless someone we know or someone famous takes their own life, it does not make the news.
 Murders, on the other hand, we see in the news every day.
 This leads to the erroneous assumption that the easier it is to think of instances of something, the more often that thing occurs.

 Watch the following video for an example of the availability heuristic.